liulin-boy/chess/README.md

-Chess
+chess
 =====

-A simple and full of bugs attempt to simulate chess game between two human players.
+A simple and full of bugs attempt to simulate chess game between two human players, written for [Ruby course in Sofia University](http://fmi.ruby.bg/)

-A.k.a.
-You've just come to the wrong place.